4 Moisturizing Ingredients Dry Skin Needs All Year

 One of the best (and easiest!) ways to keep dry skin at bay is by loading up on everything from hydrating serums and rich moisturizers to emollient creams and soothing lotions.
 While it may be easy to grab any old formula off the shelf, it’s important to take a look at the ingredient list.
 Here, we’re sharing the four top moisturizing ingredients to look for, and some product recommendations.

-Hyaluronic acid is hydration powerhouse thanks to its ability to hold 1,000 times its weight in water.
+Hyaluronic acid is a hydration powerhouse thanks to its ability to hold 1,000 times its weight in water.
 As a potent humectant, hyaluronic acid acts like a sponge that pulls water in and blankets it over your complexion.
 The result?
-Hydrated skin that boasts a plumped, younger-looking appearance.
+Hydrated skin and a younger-looking appearance.
 Believe it or not, hyaluronic acid is a naturally occurring substance in our bodies.
 As we age, however, it slows down its production, causing our skin to lose its plumped appearance.
 To hydrate our skin and combat the signs of aging, we recommend the L’Oréal Paris Revitalift 1.5% Pure Hyaluronic Acid Serum or the CeraVe Hydrating Hyaluronic Serum.

 Glycerin, which acts as a humectant, attracts and locks in moisture on the skin’s surface.
 This skin-replenishing ingredient can be found in many moisturizers and can help hydrate parched skin to leave it feeling soft and smooth.
 We recommend Lancôme Hydra Zen Anti-Stress Glow Liquid Moisturizer.
 If you’re searching for a retinol that isn’t too harsh, try the L'Oréal Paris Revitalift Pressed Night Cream.